 What Kinds Of Injuries Are Considered To be Catastrophic In Nature?

 Generally speaking, there are four types of catastrophic injury cases.
 The first type of injury case is the type of injury that affects a person’s activities of daily living.
-It prevents them from doing things that an healthy person would be able to do, in an ordinary day.
-These would be injuries like paraplegia, quadriplegia, and amputations, all of which prevent folks from walking normally.
+It prevents them from doing things that a healthy person would be able to do in an ordinary day.
+These would be injuries like paraplegia, quadriplegia and amputations, all of which prevent folks from walking normally.
 This can affect their ability to get around and care for themselves in an everyday life setting.

-The third category would be the catastrophic injuries that cause significant scarring, such as a burn, or laceration that significantly affect a person’s appearance, and therefore affects their ability to appear comfortably in public places.
+The third category would be the catastrophic injuries that cause significant scarring, such as a burn or laceration that significantly affects a person’s appearance, and therefore, affects their ability to appear comfortably in public places.
 A severe burn will often affect a person’s work and personal life.

 Are Catastrophic Injuries Generally The Result Of Certain Types Of Accidents?

 In some of the accidents that are considered commonplace with minor forces involved, you can still have a catastrophic injury, such as a person who suffers a herniated disc from a simple auto collision.
 That herniated disc can turn into a fusion surgery, and now the spine is affected such that a person can’t lift or do their general job duties.
 Not all surgeries are effective or last and some people need to get a second surgery.
 This can be so disabling that it ends up being a catastrophic injury for them.
 Catastrophic injuries occur more often in collisions that are high speed, but they can occur in any collision, including from simple slips, trips and falls.